Dictionary Learning: The Complexity of Learning Sparse Superposed Features with Feedback: Experimental Setup

-Since there could be numerical issues in computation for these large dictionaries, we compute the Pearson Correlation Coefficient (PCC) of the trained feature matrix $\pphi'$ with the target feature matrix $\pphi^*$ to show their closenss.
+Since there could be numerical issues in computation for these large dictionaries, to compare the learnt dictionaries, we compute the Pearson Correlation Coefficient (PCC) of the trained feature matrix $\pphi'$ with the target matrix $\pphi^*$ to show their closeness.

-where $\bar{\pphi}'$ and $\bar{\pphi}^*$ represent the means of all elements in matrices $\pphi'$ and $\pphi^*$ respectively.
-Note the highest value of $\rho$ is 1. \paragraph{Dictionary features of MLP layers of ChessGPT and OthelloGPT:} We use the SAEs trained for various MLP layers of Board Games models: ChessGPT and OthelloGPT considered in \cite{karvonen2024measuring}.
-We analyze the dictionaries from MLP layers with dimensions $4096 \times 512$.
-Note that $p(p+1)/2 \approx, 8.3M$.
-For the experiments, we use $3$-sparsity on uniform sparse distributions.
-We present the plots for ChessGPT in \figref{fig: chesssample} for different feedback methods.
-Additionally, we provide a table showing the Pearson Correlation Coefficient between the learned feature matrix and the target $\pphi^*$ in \tabref{tab: Chesspcc}.
+where $\bar{\pphi}$ denotes the mean of all elements in the matrice $\pphi$.
+Note that the highest value of $\rho$ is 1.